Energy efficiency doesn’t have to cost you a lot of time or money

 They can save $30-$75 each in energy bills and last over 20 years, so this is a project that will make a difference for years to come.
 With prices falling dramatically all over the country, THIS is the time to make the switch to ENERGY STAR LED bulbs!

-Shade your home: Outfit your home with shades, blinds, curtains and awnings, especially on the south and west sides of your home where the sun is hottest.
+Shade your home: Finally, outfit your home with shades, blinds, curtains and awnings.
+That’s especially on the south and west sides of your home.
+That’s where the sun is hottest.
 This simple move will keep the hot rays of the sun out of your home, bringing down the temperature.